South Africa: Nelson Mandela's lawyer George Bizos dies | DW | 10.09.2020

-George Bizos, the lawyer who aided Nelson Mandela during apartheid, has died in Johannesburg, age 92.
-Once a Greek refugee, Bizos went on to help draft South Africa's constitution and abolish its death penalty in 1995.
+George Bizos, the lawyer who aided Nelson Mandela during apartheid, has died in Johannesburg at 92.
+Once a Greek refugee, Bizos went on to help draft South Africa's constitution and abolish the death penalty in 1995.

-The family of George Bizos said the lawyer and anti-racism campaigner died peacefully Wednesday at his Johannesburg home age 92.
+The family of George Bizos said the lawyer and anti-racism campaigner died peacefully Wednesday at his Johannesburg home at the age of 92.

 President Cyril Ramaphosa described Bizos as "one of the architects" of South Africa's post-apartheid constitution and "immensely" important in pressing for democracy.